Dry brushing: boost lymphatic flow for lighter legs

 At knee level:

-• Brush from the outer knee toward the back, directing movements toward the lymph nodes (7 times)
+• Brush from the outer knee toward the back, directing the strokes toward the lymph nodes (7 times)

 • Repeat on the inner knee in the same direction (10 times)